-1. God the eternal Father keep you in love with each other, so that the peace of Christ may stay with you and be always in your home.
-R. Amen.
-May (your children bless you,) your friends console you and all men live in peace with you.
-R. Amen.
-May you always bear witness to the love of God in this world so that the afflicted and the needy will find in you generous friends and welcome you into the joys of heaven.
-R. Amen.
-May almighty God bless you, the Father, and the Son, and the Holy Spirit.
-R. Amen.
+- 1. May God the eternal Father keep you of one heart in love for one another, that the peace of Christ may dwell in you and abide always in your home.
+R. Amen May you be blessed in your children, have solace in your friends and enjoy true peace with everyone.
+R. Amen May you be witness in the world to God's charity, so that the afflicted and needy who have known your kindness may one day receive you thankfully into the enteral dwelling of God.
+R. Amen And may almighty God bless all of you, who are gathered here, the Father, and the Son, and the Holy Spirit. - 2.
+May God the all-powerful Father grant you his joy and bless you in your children.
+R. Amen May the Only Begotten Son of God stand by you with compassion in good times and in bad.
+R. Amen May the Holy Spirit of God always pour forth his love into your hearts.
+R. Amen And may almighty God bless all of you, who are gathered here, the Father, and the Son, and the Holy Spirit.

-- 2. May God, the almighty Father, give you his joy and bless you (in your children).
-R. Amen.
-May the only Son of God have mercy on you and help you in good times and in bad.
-R. Amen.
-May the Holy Spirit of God always fill your hearts with his love.
-R. Amen.
-May almighty God bless you, the Father, and the Son, and the Holy Spirit.
-R. Amen. - 3.
-May the Lord Jesus, who was a guest at the wedding in Cana, bless you and your families and friends.
-R. Amen.
-May Jesus, who loved his Church to the end, always fill your hearts with his love.
-R. Amen.
-May he grant that, as you believe in his resurrection, so you may wait for him in joy and hope.
-R. Amen.
-May almighty God bless you, the Father, and the Son, and the Holy Spirit.
-R. Amen.
+3. May the Lord Jesus, who graced the marriage at Cana by his presence, bless you and your loved ones.
+R. Amen May he, who loved the Church to the end, unceasingly pour his love into your hearts.
+R. Amen May the Lord grant that, bearing witness to faith in his Resurrection, you may await with joy the blessed hope to come.
+R. Amen And may almighty God bless all of you, who are gathered here, the Father, and the Son, and the Holy Spirit.